celerizer/libpressf/README.md

 - [Press F Ultra](https://github.com/celerizer/Press-F-Ultra), a Channel F emulator for the Nintendo 64 video game console
 - [Press F Thumby](https://github.com/celerizer/Press-F-Thumby), a Channel F emulator for the RP2040-based Thumby microconsole

 libpressf is written to maintain maximum compatibility across different build targets by adhering to C89 standards and minimizing the use of standard libraries.
-It promotes encapsulation as well as functional programming paradigms.

 ## Building